pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 # Server-side Pagination

  Even though pagination is not strictly part of an application's UI layout, it is an integral part of the application's UI that can be implemented with Redux.
-The goal of the server-side pagination implementation is to utilize the application store as much as possible and achieve flexibility with the least code possible.
-To illustrate how Redux pagination works, the [GiantBomb API](http://www.giantbomb.com/api/) will be used in the example as the source of information.
+The goal of implementing server-side pagination is to utilize the application store as much as possible and achieve flexibility with the least code possible.

+ ## GiantBomb API

-  The games stored in the GiantBomb database will be fetched and the results will be paginated, with the pagination being controlled by the application state.
+ To illustrate how Redux pagination works, we will use the [GiantBomb API](http://www.giantbomb.com/api/) as the source of information.
+We will fetch the games stored in the GiantBomb database, and then we will paginate the results.
+The pagination will be controlled by the application state.

  First, create a separate directory for `games`:
  ```